 Radon Gas Testing

-Radon gas testing is a professional service which examines the ambient air quality inside a building for the radioactive and toxic gas.
+Radon gas testing is a professional service that examines the ambient air quality inside a building for radioactive and toxic gas.
 The process is typically followed by mitigation efforts when threatening levels are apparent.
 Radon gas is a radioactive substance that is odorless and colorless and is naturally occurring in rocks, soil, and groundwater.
 In fact, radon is produced by the decay of uranium and lead.
 Moreover, an intermediate decay product (radioactive solid polonium) can lodge in the lungs of building occupants and can cause lung cancer.
 Radon gas has the potential to accumulate in high concentrations, mostly in basements where the gas is apparent.
 This is a form of vapor intrusion, oftentimes warranting Indoor Air Quality Testing and a Human Health Risk Assessment (HHRA).
 Thus, without a proper seal and vapor barrier, the toxic gas can enter a structure through cracks on the floor-slabs and other openings.
 Updated July 22, 2020.